kanaka/raft.js/research_class/paper.md

 often up to the application designer.

-The signaling server is able to determine the public Internet address and port of each user agent.
+The signaling server is able to determine the public Internet address and port of each browser user agent.
 Actual signaling protocol often uses WebSockets for transport.

 - Protocol soup:
     - Interactive Connectivity Establishment (ICE) framework